Variation of cones of divisors in a family of varieties -- Fano type case: MMP in a family and deformations of effective cones and Mori chamber decompositions

 The following proposition shows that if $X$ is $\bQ$-factorial and of Fano type over $T$, then any of its birational contraction models can be obtained via a partial MMP over $T$.

 \begin{proposition} If $X$ is a $\mathbb{Q}$-factorial variety of Fano type over $T$, then

 \end{proposition} \begin{proof} By definition, we have $\bc(X/T)\supset\bc(X/T)_{\rm MMP}$.

 For the inverse inclusion, let $Y/T \in \bc(X/T)$.
-We show that $Y$ can be obtained from $X$ via an MMP$/T$ followed by a birational contraction.
-To be precise, we need to show that the birational contraction $X \dto Y/T$ corresponding to $Y$ can be factored into an MMP$/T$ followed by a birational contraction up to an isomorphism of $Y/T$.
+We need to show that $Y$ can be obtained from $X$ via an MMP over $T$, followed by a birational contraction.
+More precisely, up to an isomorphism of $Y/T$, we need to show that the birational contraction $X \dto Y/T$ corresponding to $Y$ factors as a $B$-MMP over $T$, $X \dto Z/T$, followed by the birational contraction $Z \to Y/T$ induced by the big and semi-ample divisor $B_Z$.

 Let $A'$ be an ample$/T$ divisor on $Y$, and let $A$ be its strict transform on $X$.
 Let $p: W \to X$ and $q: W \to Y$ be birational morphisms such that $q\circ p^{-1}$ is the map $X \dto Y$.
 As $X$ is a $\bQ$-factorial variety, we can write where $E, F$ are effective $q$-exceptional divisors.
 Let $B=p_*(p^*A+E)$ be a $\bQ$-Cartier divisor on $X$, then where $E_1, E_2$ are effective $p$-exceptional divisors.
 Since $X \dto Y$ is a birational contraction, $E_1, E_2$ are also $q$-exceptional divisors.
 We have Since $A'$ is ample$/T$ and both $F$ and $E_2$ are $q$-exceptional divisors, the divisors $q^*A'$ and $F + E_2$ form the positive and negative parts, respectively, of the Nakayama-Zariski decomposition of $p^*B + E_1$ over $T$.
 Let $X \dto Z/T$ be a $B$-MMP$/T$ such that $B_Z$, the strict transform of $B$, is semi-ample$/T$.
-Replacing $W$ by a higher model, we can assume that there exists a birational morphism $r: W \to Z$.
+Replacing $W$ by a higher model, we may assume that there exists a birational morphism $r: W \to Z$.
+This modification does not change the divisor $B$.
 We have where $E_Z$ is an effective $r$-exceptional divisor.
 Since $E_1$ is also $r$-exceptional, $p^*B+E_1$ admits the Nakayama-Zariski decomposition whose positive part is $r^*B_Z$ and the negative part is $E_Z+E_1$.
 By the uniqueness of the Nakayama-Zariski decomposition, we have $E_Z+E_1=F+E_2$ and $r^*B_Z=q^*A'$.
 As $A'$ is ample$/T$, the natural birational map $g: Z \dto Y/T$ is indeed a morphism. \end{proof}

 \begin{lemma} Let $X$ be of Fano type over $T$.
 Then, up to a generically finite base change of $T$, there exists an open subset $T_0\subset T$ such that the following properties hold: \begin{enumerate} \item for any open subset $V\subset T_0$, if $Y/V\in \bc(X_{V}/V)$, then the natural maps are isomorphisms for any $t\in V$; \item for any $Y/T_0\in \bc(X/T_0)$, $Y$ is flat over $T_0$, and $Y_t$ is an irreducible normal variety for each $t\in T_0$.